 - 11.3.1.
 There is no entitlement in law for any leave of absence from the academy in term time. - 11.3.2.
 Taking leave in term time will affect a child's education as much as any other absence and we expect parents to help them by not taking children away in term time. - 11.3.3.
 We require parents to observe the term times of the academy.
 All applications for a leave of absence must be made in advance to the principal and will only be considered if there are exceptional circumstances. - 11.3.4.
 If the academy grants a leave request, we will determine the length of time that the child can be away from the academy.
 We do not have the discretion to authorise holidays during term time, apart from very rare occasions where it meets the exceptional circumstance criteria.
 This must be applied for in advance by the parent and agreed by the principal. - 11.3.5.
 In making a decision, the school will consider the circumstances of each application individually, including any previous pattern of leave in term time. - 11.3.6.
 Each request for absence under an exceptional circumstance category will be considered individually. - 11.3.7.
-When making the decision the following factors may be considered: - the amount of time requested - the age of the child - the child's general absence/attendance record - proximity to internal or external test/examinations - length of the proposed leave - child's capacity to catch up any work missed - child's educational needs - general welfare of the child - safeguarding concerns - circumstances of the request - purpose of the leave - frequency of the activity - when the request was made. - when leave of absence has been granted, the absence will be recorded as authorised, using the appropriate register symbol. - 11.3.8.
-Any period of leave taken without the agreement of the school, or in excess of that agreed, will be classed as unauthorised and may attract sanctions such as a penalty notice.
-We may also refuse a child's participation in extra curricular activities or trip/visits which affect attendance further.
+When making the decision the following factors may be considered: - the amount of time requested - the age of the child - the child's general absence/attendance record - proximity to internal or external test/examinations - length of the proposed leave - child's capacity to catch up any work missed - child's educational needs - general welfare of the child - safeguarding concerns - circumstances of the request - purpose of the leave - frequency of the activity - when the request was made. - when leave of absence has been granted, the absence will be recorded as authorised, using the appropriate register symbol. - 1.1.1.Any period of leave taken without the agreement of the school, or in excess of that agreed, will be classed as unauthorised and may attract sanctions such as a penalty notice as outlined in Norfolk's attendance policy guidelines.
+We may also refuse a child's participation in extracurricular activities or trip/visits which affect attendance further.

-11.4.
+1.2.
 Appointments

-- 11.4.1.
+- 1.2.1.
 As far as possible, medical and dental appointments should be made outside of the academy day.
-Where this is not possible, a note and appointment card should be sent to the academy prior to the appointment. - 11.4.2.
+Where this is not possible, a note and appointment card should be sent to the academy prior to the appointment. - 1.2.2.
 Children must attend the academy before and after the appointment wherever possible.
-If the appointment requires the child to leave during the day, they must follow the academy's signing out procedure. - 11.4.3.
-Should a child arrive late to the academy, following an appointment, they should report to student services where a member of the team will provide them with a slip.
-The student should then give this to their class teacher to confirm that they have been registered in school]
+If the appointment requires the child to leave during the day, they must follow the academy's signing out procedure. - 1.2.3.
+Should a child arrive late to the academy, following an appointment, they should report to student services to sign in and record reason for absence which will be checked.

-11.5.
+1.3.
 Religious or cultural observance

-11.5.1.
+1.3.1.
 Parents must inform the academy in advance if absences are required for days of religious observance.
 The academy will authorise absences where a reasonable request is made.
 Parents should inform the academy PRIOR to any absence due to religious observance.

-12. Children missing education (CME)
+2. Children missing education (CME)